 - Communicate with their loved one.

-- Guide that person towards the direction of seeking treatment.
+- Guide the person towards the direction of seeking addiction treatment.

 If you or a loved one would like to get treatment and start recovery from barbiturate addiction, there are several options available.

 Medically Supervised Detox.
-Barbiturate withdrawal can be extremely uncomfortable and the symptoms at minimum could be severe enough to trigger relapse or even be medically dangerous in some cases.
-A supervised detox program can help you through this tenuous time and usher you into ongoing rehabilitation for drug addiction.
-In medically supervised detox, staff members will monitor the severity of your withdrawal symptoms and will be able to provide medical and therapeutic relief for those symptoms.
-Detox is a short-term approach and best works as a precursor to longer-term inpatient or outpatient addiction treatment.
+Barbiturate withdrawal can be extremely uncomfortable.
+The symptoms—at minimum—could be severe enough to trigger relapse or even be medically dangerous in some cases.
+A supervised detox program can help you through this delicate time and usher you into ongoing rehabilitation.
+In medically supervised detox, staff members will monitor the severity of your withdrawal symptoms and will be able to provide medical and therapeutic relief of the symptoms.
+Detox is a short-term approach and best works as a precursor to longer-term inpatient rehab or outpatient addiction treatment.

 - Individual, group, and family therapy.